AionSystem/SOVEREIGN-TRACE-PROTOCOL/concept/PRIOR-ART.md

 FROZEN-4.0 uses only Python stdlib.
 No network call.
 No external service.
 No account.
 The verification is in the mathematics of the file itself.
 Anyone with Python can verify any seal independently without trusting STP as an institution.
 Prior art either requires a TSA (RFC 3161), a blockchain node (Open Timestamps), or a platform account (OSF, AsPredicted).

 **3 — Frozen deployment architecture as an integrity guarantee.**
 The FROZEN declaration — written once, verified once, deployed permanently, never patched — is a novel architectural commitment.
 The stamp is only permanent if the code that generates it is also permanent.
-FROZEN-1.0 was retired and archived when a defect was found rather than patched.
+FROZEN-1.0, FROZEN-2.0, and FROZEN-3.0 were retired and archived when defects were found rather than patched.
 This retirement-not-patching protocol did not previously exist in timestamping infrastructure.

 **4 — Dual-use personal and organizational protocol on a single mechanism.**
 Prior art either serves individuals (notary, creative copyright) or organizations (RFC 3161, blockchain anchoring) — rarely both from the same mechanism.
 STP's design premise — that the mechanism which gives an individual temporal sovereignty over their own record also gives an organization cryptographic proof of epistemic integrity — is architecturally novel.

 **5 — Structured submission protocol for AI failure accountability.**
 No prior timestamping protocol includes a structured, legal-declaration-bearing submission system specifically designed for AI output failure documentation at organizational scale.
-The combination of SHA-256 sealing, triple-time stamp, identity verification, and public ledger entry as an AI accountability mechanism is new.
+STP v4.0 provides **31 issue templates** covering AI failures, research priority, evidence chains, creative works, clinical records, scope anchors, general traces, foresight seals, WEBEATER links, audit requests/completions, auditor applications, integrity violations, near‑misses, prompt seals, model weight seals, dataset declarations, agreement seals, release seals, decision records, vulnerability timelines, AI output samples, bias audits, red team engagements, model cards, human oversight logs, code snippets, research logbooks, identity anchors, temporal commitments, and general feedback.

-**6 — Issue-template submission layer with upload-native evidence binding.**
+**6 — Issue-template submission layer with permanent URL + SHA‑256 hash binding for evidence.**
-The use of GitHub Issue templates with native file upload fields as the submission interface for a cryptographic ledger — binding uploaded evidence files to a sealed text record — is a novel combination of existing GitHub infrastructure and cryptographic permanence architecture.
+The use of GitHub Issue templates as the submission interface for a cryptographic ledger — with mandatory **permanent URL + SHA‑256 hash** fields instead of unsupported file uploads — is a novel combination of GitHub infrastructure and cryptographic permanence architecture.

-**7. Cryptographic link layer (WEBEATER).** — REF_SEAL field binding a new stamp to a previous SHA-256, creating a verifiable chain of significance between two entities without requiring a centralized authority.
-Specified March 7, 2026.
+**7 — Cryptographic link layer (WEBEATER).**
+`REF_SEAL` field binding a new stamp to a previous SHA-256, creating a verifiable chain of significance between two entities without requiring a centralized authority.
+Specified and deployed.

+**8 — Tiered abuse detection (green/yellow/red).**
+A GitHub Action workflow that scans every new issue for prohibited content (threats, CSAM, doxing, credential leaks) using pattern matching and optional Perspective API.
+Scores content from 0 to 1.
+Green passes automatically; yellow adds a `needs-review` label without closing; red closes, locks, logs, and tracks repeat offenders.
+Decodes base64 and rot13 to catch encoding tricks.
+Includes an appeal process via email.
+No prior open‑source timestamping protocol includes this as part of its submission layer.

+**9 — Multi‑chain blockchain anchoring of batched seals.**
+A script that periodically computes a Merkle root of all new STP seals (from GitHub issues) and posts that root to **Bitcoin (OP_RETURN), Hedera Consensus Service, Ethereum (contract or raw tx), and optionally Stellar**.
+Runs weekly via GitHub Actions at no cost (testnets) or minimal cost (mainnet).
+Provides decentralized, permanent proof of seal batches across multiple independent ledgers — a level of redundancy not seen in any single prior art.

+**10 — GitHub Composite Action `stp-seal`.**
+A reusable GitHub Action that allows any repository to seal a message or file with STP, outputting SHA‑256 hash and triple‑time stamp, with optional GitHub issue ledger entry.
+Hardened against command injection, path traversal, and symlink escape.
+No prior timestamping protocol provides a turnkey GitHub Action for CI/CD pipelines.

 ---